 This is a surprising jump in price, given that last year's iPad Pro 9.7 cost $599 / £499 / AU$899.
 There are some key upgrades to the chipset and screen size / technology, but considering that last year's model was perfectly adequate in many ways it's curious that Apple is pushing the cost up once again, and explains the decision to remove the Pro-level 9.7-inch tablet from its stores.

-Anyone looking to give up some Pro-level features for a cheaper tablet can find it in the new iPad 2018, which does work with the Apple Pencil.
+Anyone looking to give up some Pro-level features for a cheaper tablet can find it in the new iPad 2018, which also works with the Apple Pencil stylus.

 If you're familiar with any kind of iPad, then the new iPad Pro isn't going to be a surprise.
 You've got the same rounded metallic back (and now there's no plastic cut-out at the top of the device for the antennas, which improves the aesthetic) and it's incredibly light in the hand at 469 grams.